lena-dantoni/light_study/README.md

-# light_study
+# Light Study
-This light study is conducted for my intership's project in the company Arp-Astrance based in Paris.
-The aim of the study is for me to learn different factors used in the building industry to evaluate the natural light in a room.
-My study is about a typical office with variable parameters.
+4th-year student at the engineer school Polytech Annecy-Chambéry in France, I am interning at the company Arp-Astrance based in Paris.
+Description of the project : The study of natural light in a typical office thanks to different factors usually used in the building industry for certifications, labels, etc.